tanner06104/trading-notes/notes.md

 - Note 29: Zksync fucked-up their community
 - Note 30: Polygon is dead as fuck, rebranding to POL doesn't make them strong
 - Note 31: Base will be the no. 1 Layer 2
+- Note 32: Linea is queen, of milking campaigns